Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

 Noise is usually present on textures because they are an original, programmer art texture, or are placeholder visuals for a snapshot texture.
 The reason for noise in textures is generally due to a programmer having no idea how to properly draw pixel art and hiding whatever they made behind a mess of darker and lighter pixels to make it harder to see.

 <ol>
   <li id="tiling-with-edits"><b>Tiling with edits</b> works very well if the texture is powdery or grainy, particularly when the texture is too chaotic and noisy to do it by hand.
-However, the most important part is to edit the texture after it's been tiled, or tiling repetitions will occur and it won’t look good as a result.</li>
+However, the most important part is to edit the texture after it's been tiled, or tiling repetitions will occur and it won't look good as a result.</li>
   <br>
   <img src="/images/pages/textures/classicfaithful/46.png" alt="tiling repetitions" class="center" loading="lazy">
   <p class="center"><i><b>Picture 46:</b> Left: The default texture.
 Center: The default texture tiled in a 2x2 grid.
 Right: Tiling repetitions removed.</i></p>